 I've known Emma since 1991.
 When she approached me in 2004 about giving her a hand with some data entry and database manipulation, I was happy to give it a try.
 I discovered that I really enjoyed the work, and quit my much less interesting day job that fall to join RED full time.
 Emma has an amazing skill for breaking tasks down into bite-size pieces so I was able to learn database manipulation and PHP programming as I went along.
 RED has a real heart for non-profits and a desire to help people, both clients and team members, so I enjoy the atmosphere and values as much as the work itself.

 RED: What are some of your interests outside of work?

 I love to read.
 I have walls and walls of books in my house, and hundreds more in my Kindle.
-I learned how to crochet recently.
+I learned how to crochet and knit recently.
 One of my favorite things to do is have friends or family visit us and go sight-seeing in our area.